Diamond D: Career

 In addition to Jazzy Jay's teachings, Diamond credited Brand Nubian member Grand Puba as his inspiration to start rapping.
 An early guest appearance on A Tribe Called Quest's The Low End Theory track "Show Business" helped make people more aware of him as an artist.

-The following year he released his debut record Stunts, Blunts and Hip Hop.
-In a 2017 interview Diamond described the album as, "just a collection of beats and records I was just setting aside.
-It was more about, 'One day I want to do something with this' ideas.
+The following year he released his debut record Stunts, Blunts & Hip Hop.
+In a 2017 interview, Diamond described the album as, "just a collection of beats and records I was just setting aside.
+It was more about 'One day I want to do something with this' ideas.
 And about 80% of that album I got from those records."

-Diamond's favorite experience from making Stunts, Blunts, and Hip Hop was recording the vocals for the song "Check One, Two."
+Diamond's favorite experience from making Stunts, Blunts & Hip Hop was recording the vocals for the song "Check One, Two."
 He credits producer The 45 King with clearing the samples for that beat.
 It took him 30 minutes to construct the beat for one of the album's best-known tracks, "Sally Got A One Track Mind".

 In 1996, Diamond won a Grammy Award for his production on the title track from The Fugees' The Score album.
 He later described the experience as "just a bad memory" and declined to talk about it in an interview.

-To promote his 1997 album Hatred, Passions and Infidelity, Mercury Records compiled a promotional vinyl called Diamond Jewels that included the Stunts, Blunts, and Hip Hop songs "Best Kept Secret', "*!*!
+To promote his 1997 album Hatred, Passions and Infidelity, Mercury Records compiled a promotional vinyl called Diamond Jewels that included the Stunts, Blunts & Hip Hop songs "Best Kept Secret', "*!*!
 What U Heard", and "Sally Got A One Track Mind".